 3. Tea tree oil

 Tea tree oil has long been prized for its antifungal properties.
-A review of research on this essential oil confirmed its ability to kill a range of yeasts and fungi.
+A

 In the majority of the studies reviewed, tea tree oil was tested on candida albicans, one of the most common yeasts in vaginal infections.

 Vaginal suppositories containing tea tree oil have been